 With the exception of invited faculty, attendance is limited to 60 Texas criminal defense attorneys.
-Courtroom attire is requested.
+Courtroom attire is requested each day.

 Need funds to attend this program?
 Limited Travel Scholarships are available to reimburse travel expenses.
-Email CAIL Staff for an application (requests are reviewed first come, first served).
+Email CAIL Staff to apply (requests are reviewed first come, first served).
 Applicants must be a licensed Texas criminal defense attorney who regularly represents indigent defendants in criminal matters in Texas State courts.